The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: G-equivalence classes

-We have seen that the characteristic function of a pure state uniquely specifies its unitary $G$-equivalence class.
+We have seen that the characteristic function of a pure state uniquely specifies its unitary G-equivalence class.
 However, it is $G$-equivalence rather than unitary $G$-equivalence that implies that two states have the same asymmetry properties, so we must ultimately characterize the former.
-Fortunately, for compact Lie groups, the conditions under which two states are $G$-equivalent can also be stated simply in terms of their characteristic functions, as is shown presently. \strut
+Fortunately, for compact connected Lie groups, the conditions under which two pure states are G-equivalent can also be stated simply in terms of their characteristic functions, as is shown presently. \strut

-\begin{theorem} For $G$ a compact Lie group, two pure states $|\psi\rangle$ and $|\phi\rangle$ are $G$-equivalent (i.e. they can be reversibly interconverted one to the other by $G$-covariant operations) iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that
+\begin{theorem} For $G$ a compact connected Lie group, two pure states $|\psi\rangle$ and $|\phi\rangle$ are $G$-equivalent (i.e. they can be reversibly interconverted one to the other by $G$-covariant operations) iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that

-\end{theorem} Since the Semi-simple compact Lie groups do not have a non-trivial 1-dimensional representation the above theorem implies \begin{corollary} For $G$ a semi-simple Lie group, two pure states $|\psi\rangle$ and $|\phi\rangle$ are $G$-equivalent iff their characteristic functions are equal i.e.
+\end{theorem} Since semi-simple compact Lie groups do not have any non-trivial 1-dimensional representation, the above theorem implies \begin{corollary} For $G$ a semi-simple compact connected Lie group, two pure states $|\psi\rangle$ and $|\phi\rangle$ are $G$-equivalent iff their characteristic functions are equal, i.e.

 \end{corollary}